 1. Have your Internet attorney register your copyrights and trademarks for the site so that you have some powerful legal tools at your disposal in case someone pirates your membership website content.

-2. Your Internet business lawyer can draft a membership website agreement that new customers read and agree to as part signing up to become members.
+2. Your Internet business lawyer can draft a membership website agreement that new clients read and agree to as part signing up to become members.
 This agreement tells new members what they can do and not do with content from the members’ area of your site.